minajovanovic/Data-Analysis-Practice/README.md

-Descriptive statistics of plane accidents
+1.Descriptive statistics of plane accidents
-A validation study of a dyslexia assessment instrument
+2.A validation study of a dyslexia assessment instrument